kilabit.info

 First, read-write operation will be increased and not affect each other.
 A write to log on OS level does not have effect on read operation on application level.

-Rule #3: Always have a snapshot of your OS disk (not application)
+Always have a snapshot of your disks

 By having a snapshot, we have a stable packages and configuration that ready to use, either as quick fix in case of disk corrupt (like in previous case) or if we want to horizontally scale the application.

-Rule #4: Use public-private key for SSH
+Use public-private key for SSH

 Never use password.